-Ethical Issues Issues related to ethics that may arise by making data available to a wider audience, e.g. privacy violations etc. Formal description a formal description is a description in a form defined by well-specified rules that make it possible to completely and unambiguously determine the meaning of the description from the form infrastructure (in the CLARIN context) a combination of hardware and software that allows a researcher or research team to find and use language resources, apply tools to language resources, and store own data and metadata to make them available to the research community.
-Intellectual Property a variety of intangible assets produced by intellectual labor, such as musical, literary, and artistic works; discoveries and inventions; and words, phrases, symbols, and designs Wikipedia Intellectual Property Rights All the rights and restrictions that are associated with intellectual property: who is the owner, is the resource licensed, what is one allowed to do with a resource, etc etc. Common types of intellectual property rights include copyrights, trademarks, patents, etc. Wikipedia interoperability resources (data and software tools) are interoperable when they can work together in a fully automated manner with minimal human intervention IPR Intellectual Property Rights see there

-TextsCLARIN-NL Data Providers language resource data containing language or a software tool operating on or yielding language data metadata Literally: data about data; in CLARIN usually restricted to descriptions of language resources (in CMDI format) metadata component A metadata component is an XML structure containing metadata elements and (recursively) other metadata components; it is used to describe a related set of properties of a language resource. metadata harvesting the process of obtaining metadata from a different server (metadata provider) over a network (e.g. to get these metadata available in central data catalog) metadata profile A metadata profile is an XML document definition consisting of metadata components and is used to describe the properties of a language resource method (in programming languages) a special type of procedure or function method invocation (in programming languages) calling a procedure or function registry (digital) data-base or directory to store and access information resource used in this document mostly as equivalent to language resource resource curation see: curation Service (here used in a software context) a software program that provides certain functionality and communicates its input and output with other software programs
+Ethical Issues Issues related to ethics that may arise by making data available to a wider audience, e.g. privacy violations etc. Formal description a formal description is a description in a form defined by well execited rules that Formal description a formal description is a description in a form defined by well-specified rules that make it possible to completely and unambiguously determine the meaning of the description from the form infrastructure (in the CLARIN context) a combination of hardware and software that allows a researcher or research team to find and use language resources, apply tools to language resources, and store own data and metadata to make them available to the research community.
+Intellectual Property a variety of intangible assets produced by intellectual labor, such as musical, Wikipedia literary, and artistic works; discoveries and inventions; and words, phrases, symbols, and designs Intellectual Property Rights All the rights and restrictions that are associated with intellectual property: who is Wikipedia the owner, is the resource licensed, what is one allowed to do with a resource, etc etc. Common types of intellectual property rights include copyrights, trademarks, patents, etc. interoperability resources (data and software tools) are interoperable when they can work together r in a fully automated manner with minimal human intervention , , , , , , , , , , , , , , , , , , , , IPR Intellectual see there Property Rights language resource data containing language or a software tool operating on or yielding language data metadata Literally: data about data; in CLARIN usually restricted to descriptions of language resources (in CMDI format) metadata component A metadata component is an XML structure containing metadata elements and (recursively) other metadata components; it is used to describe a related set of properties of a language resource. metadata harvesting the process of obtaining metadata from a different server (metadata provider) over a network (e.g. to get these metadata available in central data catalog) metadata profile A metadata profile is an XML document definition consisting of metadata components and is used to describe the properties of a language resource method (in programming languages) a special type of procedure or function method invocation (in programming languages) calling a procedure or function registry (digital) data-base or directory to store and access information resource used in this document mostly as equivalent to language resource resource curation see: curation Service (here used in a software context) a software program that provides certain functionality and communicates its input and output with other software programs